-3.8 Non-structural Building Elements
+3.7 Non-structural Building Elements

-From our recent experience in evaluating similar buildings in Christchurch and Wellington, non-structural building elements (façade glass, ceilings, internal walls, overhead services etc.) constitute a significant portion of the repair/reinstatement cost following an earthquake.
+From our recent experience in evaluating similar buildings in Christchurch and Wellington, non-structural building elements (ceilings, internal walls, overhead services etc.) constitute a significant portion of the repair/reinstatement cost following an earthquake.
 In a moderate seismic event, non-structural element damage may contribute heavily to downtime and repair costs and therefore the performance of these non-structural elements following a moderate seismic event could affect business continuity.

 Assessment of these non-structural elements is not part of this DSA.
-However, a desktop study of the available documentation did not identify any large plant, ceilings, and partitions that would raise concern.
+However, a desktop study of the available documentation did not identify any large plant, ceilings, and partitions that would raise concern other than the roof vent.